How 6 Small Towns Honor Veterans

 How Hemingford, NH Honors Veterans

 With only a population of 800, an impressive number of flags can be found posted along Hemingford’s two main streets every patriotic holiday.
 Each of the nearly 300 flags on what’s become the “Avenue of Flags” was once draped over the casket of a local veteran.
-Supporting veterans is not only simple, but powerful.

 How Coleman, MI Honors Veterans